-We applied audit methodology to select an appropriate sample of investments (based on materiality and complexity of the valuations), and for the selected sample, we independently obtained and confirmed the investment valuations to the latest available capital account statements / sponsor reports or other form of valuation support received directly from the underlying investee managers / general partners / sponsors or administrators.
+For these reasons, the valuation of the investment portfolio has been a key focus of our audit work and is considered a key audit matter. investments (based on materiality and complexity of the valuations), and for the selected sample, we independently obtained and confirmed the investment valuations to the latest available capital account statements / sponsor reports or other form of valuation support received directly from the underlying investee managers / general partners / sponsors or administrators.

-For those investment valuations included in our sample that are subject to higher levels of estimate and judgement, we assessed the reasonableness of the valuation methodology and any assumptions made, understood and corroborated key inputs and rationale as applicable, and we have assessed the reliability of the information used in the valuations.
-We note that despite the higher levels of complexity implicit in certain valuations, there is limited judgemental adjustment made by the Manager to the reported valuations performed and provided by the underlying investee managers / general partners / sponsors or administrators.
-For those valuations that are subject to input by the Manager, we performed a stress analysis to evaluate the impact of a reasonable alternate assumption or a flex in the estimate used.
+For those investment valuations included in our sample that are subject to higher levels of estimates or judgements, we assessed the reasonableness of the valuation methodology and any assumptions made, understood and corroborated key inputs and rationale as applicable, and we have assessed the reliability of the information used in the valuations.
+We note that despite the higher levels of complexity implicit in certain valuations, there are limited judgemental adjustments made by the Manager to the reported valuations performed and provided by the underlying investee managers / general partners / sponsors or administrators.
+For those valuations that are subject to input by the Manager, we performed stress analysis to evaluate the impact of a reasonable alternate assumption or a flex in the estimate used.

-We also considered the quality of the information obtained through our confirmation process, as well as the date of the latest available information used to support these valuations at year end.
-This included a review of the latest audited financial statements, assessment of the appropriateness of the accounting framework under which the valuations are reported in those audited financial statements and confirmation that the audit opinion is unqualified.
+We also considered the quality of information obtained through our confirmation process, as well as the date of the latest available information used to support these valuations at year end.
+This included a review of the latest audited financial statements of the underlying investment companies / funds, assessment of the appropriateness of the accounting framework under which the valuations are reported in those audited financial statements and confirmation that the audit opinion is unqualified.
 Further, we considered the reputability and appropriateness of the confirming parties supplying us with the requested valuation support; and the competence, capabilities and objectivity of any third party valuation firms engaged by the confirming parties to assist with the valuations.

 We highlight that in accordance with the investment valuation accounting policy, the Manager estimates fair value using the most recent financial information available at the year end.
-Therefore, the valuation of the portfolio at year end comprises valuations reported as at 30 June 2018 and estimated valuations for 30 June 2018, based on the latest available information adjusted for any known movements by the Manager.
+Therefore, the valuation of the portfolio at year end comprises valuations reported as at 30 June 2019 and estimated valuations for 30 June 2019 based on the latest available information adjusted for any known movements by the Manager.
 We have considered the adequacy of the investment monitoring controls and the processes in place to enable the Manager to reliably estimate the year end fair value.
-Furthermore we have performed back testing analysis on the Manager's ability to estimate fair value.
+Furthermore, we have performed back testing analysis on the Manager's ability to estimate fair value.
 We have quantified and evaluated the impact on the valuation of the portfolio as more recent financial information has become available from the underlying investee managers / general partners / sponsors or administrators during the audit process.
-In these instances, we have compared the valuations reported at 30 June 2018 to the Manager's estimate of the year end value made in preparation of the financial statements.
-We have discussed differences identified with the Manager and reported these to the Audit Committee.
+In these instances, we have compared the valuations reported at 30 June 2019 to the Manager's estimate of the year end value made in preparation of the financial statements.
+We have discussed any differences identified with the Manager and reported these to the Audit Committee.
+The noted differences are in aggregate below our materiality level.

-Based on our work performed, we did not find any material differences and we found the methodology, key assumptions and underlying data used in valuing the investment portfolio to be reasonable and supportable by our external confirmation requests.
+Based on our work performed, we did not identify any material differences and we consider the methodology, key assumptions and underlying data used in valuing the investment portfolio to be reasonable and supportable by our external confirmation requests.